Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Numerical Experiments

-We compares the performance of the SCAD, MCP, Firm, LOG, and EXP regularizers with the $\ell_1$ and $\ell_{1/2}$ regularizers.
 The initial point is obtained using the sparse spectral initialization method proposed by \cite{chen2025}.
 For all regularization methods, the optimal step size is determined using the Armijo line search.
 The regularization parameter is chosen according to the scheme of \cite{chen2022error}, defined as $\lambda_n=\sqrt{\frac{c \ln (d)}{n^2}\sum_{i=1}^{n}(\bm\beta^\top\bm Z_i\bm\beta-y_i)^2}\|\bm\beta\|$, where the coefficient $c$ is determined via cross-validation.
 The relative error in the experiments is computed as follows,